aralroca/next-translate/README.md

 ## 1. About next-translate

-Next-translate is a tool to translate Next.js pages.
+Next-translate has two parts: Next.js plugin + i18n API.

 The main goal of this library is to keep the translations as simple as possible in a Next.js environment.